RednibCoding/NonoGL/README.md

   Frees the given Pixmap.

-- **`void drawPixel(float x, float y, mgColorf color)`** Draw an individual pixel to the screen (when dealing with large chunks of pixels, use a Pixmap (pixel buffer) instead).
+- **`void drawPixel(float x, float y, mgColorf color)`** Draws an individual pixel to the screen.
+  > Note: When drawing large chunks of pixels, it is recommended to use a Pixmap instead for performance reasons.

 ### Text Rendering